-So you’ve got yourself an SEO strategy for your dealership, but are you measuring your online efforts?
+So you’ve got yourself an SEO strategy, but are you measuring your online efforts?
 If you aren’t tracking and routinely re-assessing what you’re doing, then how do you know what’s working?

 Here are four basic SEO metrics to monitor – and four tools up for the task: